abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Dismiss a single notification

 Dismiss a single notification from the server.
+Version history:  1.3.0 - added

 ### Example
 ```dart